JeevanrajX/TrendSetter/README.md

 The platform reduces manual effort, improves complaint routing accuracy using AI, and provides real-time visibility for both citizens and administrators.

 ---

-#  If you like this project, give it a Star!